Ein Shemer: Ottoman era

+British Mandate

-In 1921, after British takeover of the land from the Ottoman Turks, members of Gdud HaAvoda, the Work Battalion, arrived in order to build a one-acre, fortified courtyard.
+In 1921, members of Gdud HaAvoda, the Work Battalion, arrived in order to build a one-acre, fortified courtyard.
 They constructed a two-meter high stone wall with slits for shooting at attackers and a large, iron gate.
 A solitary, two-story stone building was also constructed which was intended to house the local people in times of trouble.
 The house was built in the style of 19th century houses in southern France and stands on the site to this day.
 Despite the large investment and effort expended on building the wall and the house, the members of Gdud HaAvodah left only a small contingent to stay on after completion of the construction.
 Of these, eventually only one person remained, who would later become the first member of Kibbutz Ein Shemer.
 His name was Shmuel Shuali and he was affectionately called Shmuel the First by his fellow kibbutz members and by what would be future generations of kibbutzniks.

 In 1927, the first pioneers of HaShomer HaTzair arrived at the site.
 The group consisted of 18 women and 36 men, all in their late teens and early twenties.
 These youngsters left behind parents, homes, and future careers in order to fulfill their dream of revitalizing the Jewish people in its ancient homeland, to work the land with their own hands and to make the Zionist vision come true.
 They had immigrated from Poland and had at first lived and worked at Ein Ganim near Petah Tikva, awaiting the opportunity to settle and make their contribution in Eretz Israel.
 Shavuot 1927 is considered the date of the founding of the kibbutz.
 In the coming years, more groups of HaShomer HaTzair pioneers from Poland joined the first group.
 Each group had its own name – Binyamina, Shomriya, BaDerech – which it kept even as its members were integrated into the kibbutz.

-The hardships that these early settlers endured, like other pioneers who founded other kibbutzim, were great.
+The hardships were great.
 Decades later, it is hard to grasp the enormity of the self-sacrifice that they made in leaving their childhood homes, families, relatives, language and native land.
 Many of them came from affluent families and most never saw their families again.
 The lives of the kibbutz members were almost unbearable and 80 of the 100 first members fell ill with malaria.
 In 1934 the kibbutz was finally hooked up to the electric grid, and only in 1935 water was found on the site, leading to a revolution in the development of the farmstead and to the erection of a local water tower.